redhat-et/MCU/Readme.md

 efficient cache distribution and reuse across environments and teams.
 For more information please see the TCV [readme](./tcv/README.md).

+### Triton Util

+Write cleaner, more intuitive Triton code with high-level abstractions and utilities for loading, storing, and debugging GPU memory.

+- Simplify index computations
+- Debug only the kernel you want
+- Stay close to the Triton core, no black-box magic

+**Triton-util was developed by [Umer Adil](mailto:umer.hayat.adil@gmail.com)** and generously contributed to TKDK.

+For more information please see the TCV [readme](./triton_util/README.md).

 ## Getting Started

 1. Clone this repository: